alexkim-is/FitnessBot/README.md

 # FitnessBot
 I am your workout accountability partner.

 Sign-up by entering your info along with your preferred workout schedule.
 I will send you a daily reminder.
-You can also talk to me and I will encourage you.
-You may carry on a conversation or ask me tell you jokes.
-I usually tell jokes when I don't understand what you are saying.
+You can also talk to me and ask questions.
+I will try to encourage you.
+I can carry on a decent conversation.
+If I don't understand you, I'll just tell you a joke instead of being annoying like Siri.

 ![screen shot 2017-02-10 at 2 04 02 pm](https://cloud.githubusercontent.com/assets/22905837/22846375/097b555c-ef9c-11e6-800f-f6cce031ce9c.png)